The name of the Association is “Repubblika”.

 The President shall be the principal executive officer of the Association and shall supervise and conduct all of the business and affairs of the Association.

-The President-elect shall act as President if the President is unavailable, and shall be placed in nomination for the office of President at the conclusion of their term.
+The Vice-President shall act as President if the President is unavailable, and shall be placed in nomination for the office of President at the conclusion of their term.

-The President and the President-Elect are not to be members of the same immediate family.
+The President and the Vice-President are not to be members of the same immediate family.
 Immediate family, as used herein, shall include brothers or sisters, spouses, descendants and ascendants.

 Upon their election to office, they shall both automatically become members of the Executive Committee and shall preside at all meetings of the members and of the Executive Committee.

-Legal and judicial representation of the Association shall vest jointly in the President and the President-Elect.
+Legal and judicial representation of the Association shall vest jointly in the President and the Vice-President.

 Members of the membership at large can nominate other candidates by petition signed by at least twenty (20) members in good standing and such nominations shall be accepted and placed in the ballot.

-The ballot listing candidates for Members of the Executive Committee shall list the candidates for President and President-elect.
+The ballot listing candidates for Members of the Executive Committee shall list the candidates for President and Vice-President.

 The Nominations Committee shall supervise and conduct this and all elections within the Association and its decisions shall be final.

-The Officers of the Association, other than the President and President-elect, shall be the Secretary, the Treasurer and such other Officers as may be elected or appointed in accordance with the provision of this Article.
+The Officers of the Association, other than the President and Vice- President, shall be the Secretary General, the Treasurer and such other Officers as may be elected or appointed in accordance with the provision of this Article.

-The Executive Committee may elect or appoint Officers, other than the President and President-elect, including one or more Assistant Secretaries and one or more Assistant Treasurers, as it shall deem desirable, and such Officers to have authority and perform the duties prescribed from time to time by the Executive Committee.
-Any two (2) or more offices may be held by the same person, except the offices of President, President-Elect and Secretary.
+The Executive Committee may elect or appoint Officers, other than the President and Vice-President, including one or more Assistant Secretaries and one or more Assistant Treasurers, as it shall deem desirable, and such Officers to have authority and perform the duties prescribed from time to time by the Executive Committee.
+Any two (2) or more offices may be held by the same person, except the offices of President, Vice-President and Secretary General.

-The Officers of the Association, except the President and President- Elect, shall be selected annually by the Executive Committee from its own membership at the first meeting following the Annual Meeting of Members.
+The Officers of the Association, except the President and Vice-President, shall be selected annually by the Executive Committee from its own membership at the first meeting following the Annual Meeting of Members.

 A vacancy in any office because of death, resignation, removal, disqualification, or otherwise, may be filled by the Executive Committee for the unexpired portion of the term.